Fleur Adcock: Early career, 1960–1974: academia and librarianships

+Shift to full-time writing, 1974–1990

-In 1975, Adcock returned briefly to New Zealand for the first time since she had left for London, and on returning to London in 1976, she became a full time writer.
-She was the Arts Council Creative Writing Fellow at the Charlotte Mason College of Education in Windermere from 1977–1978, followed by the Northern Arts Literary Fellowship at the universities of Newcastle and Durham from 1979–1981.
+In 1975, Adcock returned briefly to New Zealand for the first time since she had left for London.
+In 1979 she left her librarian role at the Foreign and Commonwealth Office and became a full-time writer.
+She was the Arts Council Creative Writing Fellow at the Charlotte Mason College of Education in Ambleside from 1977 to 1978, followed by the Northern Arts Literary Fellowship at the universities of Newcastle and Durham from 1979 to 1981.

-Since 1980, Adcock has worked as a freelance writer, living in East Finchley, north London, a translator and poetry commentator for the BBC.
+From the late 1970s, Adcock worked as a freelance writer, a translator and poetry commentator for the BBC.
+The Guardian observes that through her BBC commentary she "became familiar to many".